aristanetworks/anta/docs/cli/nrfu.md

 | `--tags all` | Run all tests on all devices |
 | `--tags leaf` | Run all tests marked with `leaf` tag on all devices configured with `leaf` tag.<br/> All other tags are ignored |
 | `--tags leaf,spine` | Run all tests marked with `leaf` tag on all devices configured with `leaf` tag.<br/>Run all tests marked with `spine` tag on all devices configured with `spine` tag.<br/> All other tags are ignored |

+!!! info
+    [More examples](tag-management.md) available on this dedicated page.

 ## Performing NRFU with text rendering